Cremation

 You have lots of options

-Sometimes, for personal reasons or because of booking availability, we book the crematorium for a day or two after the funeral service.
+Sometimes we book the crematorium for a day or two after the funeral service, for families’ personal reasons or due to booking availability.
 Other times, family want to have the cremation first, and the funeral service afterwards.

 To read more about the ifs, buts and maybes of a cremation, read our article about cremation, committals and what might be possible.